17 Mar Factors Influencing Legal Status in the US

 Being considered a security threat to the United States.

-When its considered that the person who applies may become dependent on the US government for support, they are considered inadmissible.
+When it is considered that the person who applies may become dependent on the US government for support, they are considered inadmissible.
 Different factors such as the person’s health, age, family status, and work and education history are determined.

 - Having entered the United States illegally